The do's and don'ts of skipping ahead on the golf course

-I'm sure there are worse things in life than encountering "the Wall" on a golf course, but at the moment I'm drawing a blank.
+I'm sure there are worse things to happen to you on a golf course than encountering "the Wall," but at the moment I'm drawing a blank.
 For those unaware of "the Wall," it's that painfully slow group ahead impeding your round.
-It's usually not intentional, yet the sight -- and subsequent stoppage -- of "the Wall" is an emotional dagger, on par with your family dog dying in front of your eyes moments after your wife leaves you for the tennis instructor.
+It's usually not intentional, yet the sight—and subsequent stoppage—of "the Wall" is an emotional dagger, on par with your family dog dying in front of your eyes moments after your wife leaves you for the tennis instructor.
 (Slight exaggeration.)
 This is especially true, and frustrating, when you feel like the course is wide open past this foursome of doom, one which seems oblivious to your plight.

 But fear not; "the Wall" can be navigated.
 You just need to know the intricacies of tip-toeing past its wrath.
 Here are the do's and don'ts of skipping ahead.